High-tech small van with high payloads and lots of options

 The new Vauxhall Combo van comes in two body lengths - short-wheelbase (SWB) L1 and long-wheelbase (LWB) L2 - but only a single roof height (labelled H1).

-There are three trim levels: Edition, Sportive, LE Nav.
+There are three trim levels: Edition, Sportive and LE Nav.

 Vauxhall Combo Cargo engine choice

-The new Combo Cargo is currently available with a choice of three diesel engines:
+At launch in December 2018, the Combo Cargo was offered with a choice of three turbodiesel engines: